esamattis/backbone.viewmaster/README.md

 });
 ```

-Nested views are also extended from `Backbone.ViewMaster`.
-Any ViewMaster view
+Nested views are also extended from `Backbone.Viewmaster`.
+Any Viewmaster view
-can be nested in any ViewMaster view and you can do as deep nesting as you
+can be nested in any Viewmaster view and you can do as deep nesting as you
 want.

 Since we wanted this to be the view for the `addview-container` and because